Parks & Recreation

 manage and operate municipal park facilities on behalf of five

 participating municipalities and the Recreation Authority.

-CRPR maintains and programs the municipally-owned parks located
+CRPR maintains and programs the municipal and COG-owned parks located

 in the Borough of State College and in the Townships of College,